ssola/enabler/README.md

 - By IP: Display your feature only to certain IP or IP range (TBD)
 - By Random weight distribution: You can display your feature for example only to 10% or your visitors
 - By Identity: Use our Identity class or create your own in order to have access to User Id and/or Group.
+- By date or date range: Display your feature depending on specific date or set a range to display it only for a precise range of dates.